jetpham/noisebell/README.md

 This project is the core of a system of services that all-together send and manage notifications about the noisebridge open status.

-In this service, we manage two systems that are a source of truth for the status of the noisebridge open status aswell as this services' status.
+In this service, we manage the monitoring of the noisebridge open status and notify configured endpoints when the status changes.

 ### GPIO and Physical Tech

 We interact directly over a [GPIO pin in a pull-up configuration][gpio-pullup] to read whether a circuit has been closed with a switch.
-This is an extremely simple circuit that will internally call a callback function and broadcast WebSocket messages to all connected clients when the state of the circuit changes.
+This is an extremely simple circuit that will internally call a callback function when the state of the circuit changes.

 When a state change is detected, the system: